Mexican president asks Bad Bunny to play free concert

 MEXICO CITY (AP) — Mexico’s president made a public request Wednesday to Puerto Rican reggaeton star Bad Bunny to play a free concert in Mexico City, to make up for a fake ticket scandal that left thousands frustrated outside his sold-out appearance Friday.

-President Andrés Manuel López Obrador said he couldn’t offer the singer any money, but the government would pay for the lights, stage and sound system, and even install a zip line in the capital’s massive main central plaza.
+President Andrés Manuel López Obrador said he couldn’t offer the singer any money, but the government would pay for the lights, stage and sound system, and even install a zip line at the capital’s huge main central plaza.

-López Obrador suggested Bad Bunny would perform for free because he’s “sensitive” and feels “solidarity” with those who couldn’t get in.
+López Obrador suggested Bad Bunny would perform for free because he is “sensitive” and feels “solidarity” with those who couldn’t get in because of duplicate tickets sold by fraudsters.

-“I would tell him how deeply we were touched to see young people sad because they couldn’t get in, because they had faked tickets, because they were victims of fraud,” López Obrador said.
+“I would tell him how deeply we were touched to see young people sad because they couldn’t get in, because they had duplicated tickets, because they were victims of fraud,” López Obrador said.

 Bad Bunny’s representatives did not immediately respond to an Associated Press email asking if he’ll take up the president’s offer.